hdub-tech/bitwarden-directory-connector-containers/docs/typed-images.md

 > This is the ultimate and recommended way to use this project.

 The [`ci.sh`] was designed to be the only command a CI system needs to execute.
-It will **_build and run_** all typed images, depending on the options sent to the script.
+It will verify dependencies are present and the necessary version and **_build and run_** all typed images, depending on the options sent to the script.
 A summary of the script is provided below.

 > [!NOTE]
 > **_Building_** an image will result in `bwdc login` and `bwdc logout`